 There have since been other entrants into the market offering overnight delivery service, but FedEx remains the world leader, in large part because the company so clearly and succinctly used a USP to solidify its brand with this unique promise.

-How to write a USP
+How do you write a USP?

 Crafting a product’s unique selling proposition requires first stepping back and examining your product and company from the highest levels.
-You will want to consult your product’s vision statement at this stage, because it will give you a refresher on why you began developing this product in the first place.
+You will want to consult your product’s vision statement at this stage because it will give you a refresher on why you began developing this product in the first place.

 With that in mind, a simple step-by-step approach to drafting a USP involves answering the following questions: